Lacy Crochet Fingerless Gloves Made With V Stitch in Brick Repeat

 Work a square of v stitch in brick repeat, taking care to measure the piece and check the measurement against your actual hand measurement after you’ve crocheted several inches.

-To create my sample gloves, I used the same instructions given for crocheting a swatch of the fabric.
+To create my sample gloves, I used the instructions above for crocheting a swatch of the fabric.
 My starting chain was 33 stitches.

 However, if your hands are larger than 7 inches around, and you’re using yarn that’s comparable to the yarn I used in my project sample, you’ll want to add onto the starting chain in increments of 4 stitches.
 If you’re using comparable yarn, and your hands are smaller than 7 inches, subtract chains from the starting chain in increments of 4 stitches.